 1. The evergreen funnel strategy

-Usually, when somebody has watched your whiteboard animation video, they are facing three options:
+Usually, when somebody has watched your whiteboard and cartoon animation video, they are facing three options:

 - Buy immediately, which very few customers are prepared to do.
 If their only two choices are to buy something and to walk away, most of them will leave.
 Or, as we like to imagine it, they will exclaim, “Oh no, I’m being sold to!” – and plop down on a nearby fainting couch.